GUIDE 2024

 A procedure is a specified way to carry out an activity or a process.

-There are many definitions that are preferred by different professionals.
 One definition that we like is the following: a process is a graphical depiction of the sequence of steps that are required to perform an activity, and a procedure is a description of the step-by-step sequence.

 Why is Document Control Required?